Sorry, you need to enable JavaScript to visit this website.

 4.5.
 Information System Recovery and Reconstitution

-All the District agencies must provide for the recovery and reconstitution of the information system to a known state after a disruption, compromise, or failure with specific timelines that is based on risk assessment.
+All District agencies must provide for the recovery and reconstitution of the information system to a known state after a disruption, compromise, or failure with specific timelines that are based on operational impact.

 5. Exemptions

-Exceptions to this policy shall be requested in writing to the Agency’s CIO and the request will be escalated to the OCTO Chief Information Security Officer (“CISO”).
+Exceptions to this policy shall be requested in writing to the Agency’s CIO and the request will be escalated to the Chief Information Security Officer (CISO).

 6. Definitions

-The definition of the terms used in this document can be found in the Policy Definitions website.
+The definition of the terms used in this document can be found on the Policy Definitions website.